aiteq/messenger-bot/doc/classes/builder.md

 ###  `build()`

-Creates an isntance of desired class.
+Creates an instance of desired class.

 **Returns:** `T`
 ___